“The essence of care seems lost”: UK doulas call out the over-medicalisation of birth

 Heart-scare hockey player’s call for life-saving screenings and easy-access defibrillators

-A hockey player who collapsed on the pitch believes a simple heart screening could have prevented his cardiac arrest and has hit out at criminals who are stealing and vandalising life-saving equipment.
+A sportsman who collapsed on the pitch believes a heart screening could have prevented his cardiac arrest and has hit out at criminals who steal and vandalise life-saving equipment.

-Sam Russell was playing for Finchfield Hockey Club at the Doug Ellis Sports Centre in Perry Barr, Birmingham in February when, ten minutes into the match, his heart suddenly stopped.
+Sam Russell was playing as hockey captain for Finchfield Hockey Club at the Doug Ellis Sports Centre in Perry Barr, Birmingham, in February 2025.

 His teammates noticed the 26-year-old standing motionless on the pitch before he collapsed, going into sudden cardiac arrest (SCA).

-After eventually finding a member of staff, Sam received one shock from the defibrillator, and three more once the ambulance service arrived seven minutes later to stabilise his heart on his way to Midlands Metropolitan Hospital.
+After finally finding a member of staff, Sam received one shock from the defibrillator and three more once the ambulance service arrived to stabilise his heart on the way to Midlands Metropolitan Hospital.

 Sam is now raising money to install more fixed location defibrillators, an appeal he launched while still recovering in hospital.